gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 A **hard bounce** usually indicates a permanent problem, such as an address that does not exist.
 A **complaint** is generated when a recipient reports a message as spam, and is one of the clearest negative signals a sender can produce.
 Continuing to send to addresses that repeatedly bounce, or that have complained, can damage your reputation and make your list appear poorly maintained.

 BlueFox processes both bounce and complaint events from the sending infrastructure and records them in your email analytics.
-We may also include this activity in digest emails, so you can stay informed about delivery issues without needing to monitor events in real time.
+We may also include this activity in **digest emails**, so you can stay informed about delivery issues without needing to monitor events in real time.

-Bounced and complained addresses are always added to your project's suppression list automatically, regardless of any other setting, so BlueFox will not send to them again.
+Bounced and complained addresses are always added to your project's **suppression list** automatically, regardless of any other setting, so BlueFox will not send to them again.

 On top of that, you can configure what else happens to the contact under **Project Settings → Bounces & Complaints setup**: